Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### FormRecognizerClient
-A `FormRecognizerClient` is the Form Recognizer interface to use for recognizing data from forms using custom trained models, recognizing content and layout from forms, and analyzing receipts.
-It provides different methods based on inputs from a URL and inputs from a stream.
+A `FormRecognizerClient` is the Form Recognizer interface to use for recognizing data from forms using custom trained models, recognizing content from forms, and analyzing receipts.
+It provides different methods for providing the input document, allowing you to pass it in as a file stream or through a URL path to the document.

 #### Recognizing Custom Forms
-Our endpoint for recognizing custom forms takes in the ID of a custom model.
-The model can be trained either using this [library](#training-models "Training models") or via a UI such as the service's [labeling tool][fr-labeling-tool].
+Our method for recognizing custom forms takes in the ID of a custom model.
+The model can be trained either using the FormTrainingClient in our [library](#training-models "Training models") or via a UI such as the service's [labeling tool][fr-labeling-tool].
-Be sure to note that the form type you are recognizing should be the included in the types of forms used to train this custom model.

-#### Recognizing Content and Layout in Forms
+#### Recognizing Content in Forms
-This endpoint recognizes text and table structures, along with their bounding box coordinates, from documents.
+This method recognizes text and table structures, along with their bounding box coordinates, from documents.
 An object's bounding boxes refer to the coordinates wherein the object can be found.

 #### Recognizing US receipts
-This endpoint is used for analyzing receipts.
+This method is used for analyzing receipts.
 It provides operations to extract receipt field values and locations from receipts from the United States.

 #### RecognizedForm
 `RecognizedForm` is what our service returns when it recognizes a [form](#recognizing-custom-forms "Recognizing Custom Forms").
 It contains the type of the form(`form_type`), the [fields](#FormField "FormField") found in the form (`fields`), and information about each [page](#FormPage "FormPage") in the form document (`pages`).

 #### FormField
-Each field in a form contains the unique name of the field (`name`), information about the labels and values (`label_data` and `value_data`), and its own strongly-typed recognized value (`value`).
+Each field in a form contains the unique identifier of the field (`name`), the recognized value of the field (`value`), and information about its label and value (`label_data` and `value_data`).
+If the form is recognized with an unlabelled model, the label of the field will be denoted with indices, and if it's recognized with a labeled model, the label will be the same as specified in the custom model's training documents.

 #### FormPage
 Contains the recognized metadata, text lines (`lines`), and tables (`tables`) found on a single page of the form document.